-As proposed, 23 of the 24 subject units will maintain Rental Assistance via the RD 515 program.
-Therefore, these units will not be able to accommodate Housing Choice Voucher holders.
-However, in the unlikely even the project was to lose its project-based subsidy and charge the proposed Tax Credit gross rents, it would likely be able to accommodate Voucher holders at all 24 of its apartments.
+As proposed, 15 of the 30 subject units will not maintain Rental Assistance.
+As the proposed gross rents are all positioned near or below the corresponding Fair Market Rents, it is likely that these units will be able to accommodate Housing Choice Voucher holders.
 This will likely increase the base of potential support for the subject development and has been considered in our absorption estimates.